anrandomnumber/CryptD-Text/README.md

 CryptD-Text
 =====================

-Its a extension for Chrome and Chromium browsers to simply and fast crypt or decrypt text to send to your frieds so anyone can't read it if he or she does not have same extension and doesn't use it in same day when message is sent.
+Its a extension for Chrome and Chromium browsers to simply and fast crypt or decrypt text to send to your friends so anyone can't read it if he or she does not have same extension and doesn't use it in same day when message is sent.

+Here is the video so you can see how it works https://www.youtube.com/watch?v=CQuZ2Pzo_kg

 Installation
 =====================